 Nanny Cay Village

-Also known as West End, this quaint area of Tortola is a center of activity with shops selling local and Caribbean goods, restaurants offering outdoor dining, and one of Tortola’s two ferry terminals (with arrivals and departures from St Thomas, USVI) can be seen coming and going.
+Also known as West End, this quaint area of Tortola is currently being restored to its former glory after major damage from Hurricane Irma and one of Tortola’s two ferry terminals (with arrivals and departures from St Thomas, USVI) will have a new custom and immigration office soon.

 Having a hard time visualizing your crewed yacht vacation in the BVI?
 Take a look at a 7-day sample itinerary to get the ideas flowing and plan your trip.